RahulUbale/product-app/README.md

     Open your terminal or command prompt and navigate to the root directory of the `product-app` project.

 4.  **Install project dependencies:**
-    Run the following command to install the necessary npm packages:
+    Run the following command to install the necessary npm packages, including `@angular/common` and `@angular/http` (if not already included by default, though `@angular/common/http` is the standard):
     ```bash
     npm install
     # or